bedapub/GLOC-hep_distr_and_system_param/README.md

    * The mean and the SD in logarithmic domain
    * The median, mean, SD, best lambda, the p value for the Shapiro normality assessment for male and female, the Barlett's test and the p value from the ANOVA test after the Box-Cox transformation.

+# Examples cases of the system parameters impact
+The code report the simulations reported in the tutorial in order to explore the impact of the:
+  * Surface area and volume of the apical side in the transwell of a Gut-Liver OoC.
+  * Volume samling and evaporation.

+In the codes are available the input data and the output reported as figures in the MS.